Townes Van Zandt: Early life

-Born in Fort Worth, Texas, into a wealthy family, Van Zandt was a great-great-great-grandson of Isaac Van Zandt (a prominent leader of the Republic of Texas) and a great-great-grand-nephew of Khleber Miller Van Zandt (a major in the Confederate army and one of the founders of Fort Worth).
+Born in Fort Worth, Texas, into a wealthy family, Van Zandt was a great-great-great-grandson of Isaac Van Zandt (a prominent leader of the Republic of Texas) and a great-great-grandnephew of Khleber Miller Van Zandt (a major in the Confederate army and one of the founders of Fort Worth).

 Townes' parents were Harris Williams Van Zandt and Dorothy Townes.
 He had two siblings, Bill (1949–2009) and Donna (1941–2011).
 Harris was a corporate lawyer and his career required the family to move several times during the 1950s and 1960s.
 In 1952, the family relocated from Fort Worth to Midland, Texas for six months before moving to Billings, Montana.

-At Christmas in 1956, Townes' father gave him a guitar, which he practiced while wandering the countryside.
+At Christmas in 1956, Townes's father gave him a guitar, which he practiced while wandering the countryside.
 He later told an interviewer that "seeing Elvis Presley on the Ed Sullivan Show was the starting point for me becoming a guitar player...
 I just thought that Elvis had all the money in the world, all the Cadillacs and all the girls, and all he did was play the guitar and sing.
 That made a big impression on me."
 In 1958, the family moved to Boulder, Colorado.
 Van Zandt remembered his time in Colorado fondly and often visited it as an adult.
 He later referred to Colorado in "My Proud Mountains", "Colorado Girl", and "Snowin' on Raton".
 Townes was a good student and active in team sports.
 In grade school, he was found to have a high IQ, and his parents began grooming him to become a lawyer or senator.
 Fearing that his family would move again, he willingly decided to attend the Shattuck School in Faribault, Minnesota.
-He received a score of 1170 when he took the SAT in January 1962.
+He scored 1170 on the SAT in January 1962.
 His family soon moved to Houston, Texas.